Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 More detailed requirements are identified in Section 10727 of the California Water Code.

-Section 8 of the GSP will address future development and population change in the context of the water budget analysis, using best-available data.
-Projections of future development in the Subbasin will be incorporated to provide consistency with local land use agency assumptions and projections.
-Projected water budget results are planned to be available in Summer 2021.
-For more information, see the Section 8 outline provided as part of the GSP Annotated Outline included in the GSPAC July 9, 2020 meeting packet, at pages 16-17 and more recent updates of the GSP Annotated Outline provided through the online surveys for comments on the Draft GSP Sections.
+Section 8 of the GSP addresses future development and population change in the context of the water budget analysis, using best-available data.
+Projections of future development in the Subbasin are incorporated to provide consistency with local land use agency assumptions and projections.
+Projected water budget results were made available in Summer 2021.
+For more information, see Section 8 of the GSP.

 SGMA and DWR GSP Regulations require that GSPs include a water budget that quantifies inflows to, outflows from, and changes in storage for the relevant groundwater basin or subbasin.
 For this reason, the water budget presented in the GSP will address the Napa Valley Subbasin.
 However, the County and technical team recognize the potential for land uses adjacent to the Subbasin to affect the Subbasin water budget and have expanded the Napa Valley Integrated Hydrologic Model (MODFLOW-OWHM) domain to include areas adjacent to the Napa Valley Subbasin including the Milliken-Sarco-Tulucay and Carneros Subareas as well as other areas of developed land use that are contiguous with the Subbasin.
 These additional areas include areas served by the City of Napa potable water system west of the Subbasin, the Yountville Veterans Home, and agricultural lands contiguous with the Subbasin boundary.

 Both planning efforts will propose projects and management actions to achieve their respective goals.
-While the two efforts are on slightly different timelines, the Draft Napa Valley DCP is expected to be available in Spring 2021, while the Draft GSP will be available in September 2021, there is opportunity for collaborating on potential joint projects that address both groundwater and drought resiliency.
+While the two efforts are on slightly different timelines, there is opportunity for collaborating on potential joint projects that address both groundwater and drought resiliency.
+The Draft Napa Valley DCP is expected to be available in Spring 2022 while the adopted GSP is currently available.

 The Study calls for collecting water quality samples from 20 locations along streams that flow into Milliken and Hennessey reservoirs.
 Samples are collected during storm events throughout the winter months and analyzed for nearly 30 different constituents.
 The voluntary 2017 agreement commits both the City and County to each spend up to $200,000 annually over three years to conduct this Study, for a total cost of $1.2 million.

-Samples have been collected over the past three years.
-The last two years have been very dry and there not have been many storms where measurements could be collected, so there are limited data.
+Samples were collected over three years, although the last two years were very dry and there were not many storms where measurements could be collected, so data was limited.
 However, no significant contamination has been detected to date.

 The study does not directly relate to the GSP, as it analyzes water quality in the upper watersheds, outside of the Napa Valley Subbasin.
 But it does complement the GSP, as it provides valuable information on the water quality of surface flows in the tributaries that flow into the subbasin.